 Bottom line, when you have multiple threads that could be executing code in the same class concurrently, methods that use an instance variable could potentially be problematic, even for seemingly very simple operations.

 Suppose such a class has an instance variable counter.
-One thread executes in some method and the other thread executes in the same or another method concurrently.
-To see the danger, let's think about how a computer actually executes those statements to increment or decrement counter.
+One thread executes in some method and the other thread executes counter--;

 '''

 counter++;

 '''